 - White chocolate raspberry scones: add white chips or chunks to the dough or a white chocolate ganache glaze after baking.

-- Raspberry almond scones: add ¼ cup coarsely chopped or sliced almonds and about ¾ teaspoon of pure almond extract and ¼ teaspoon of vanilla to the dough instead of the lemon zest.
+- Raspberry almond scones: instead of lemon zest, add ¼ cup coarsely chopped or sliced almonds, about ¾ teaspoon almond extract and ¼ teaspoon vanilla to the dough.

 How to make raspberry scones

 You mustn't overwork the scone dough.
 The butter should remain as cold as possible, and the gluten in the flour should not develop.
-It's how to get the scones to rise well and be tender, not flat and tough.
+This is how you get the scones to rise well and be tender, not flat and tough.

 That's why we refrigerate or freeze the formed scones before baking.